The Hope For Haitians Committee Provides Haitians with a Fresh Start-in-Life

-*NOTE TO REPORTERS: Tom Lorden, Pat Bachrodt, Peter Roche (Event Co-Chairmen) and Angel Aloma (Food For The Poor's Executive Director) are available for interviews.
+*NOTE TO REPORTERS: Interviews are available with Tom Lorden, Pat Bachrodt, Peter Roche (Event Co-Chairmen), William Clancy (a Geneva resident that recently traveled to Haiti with Food For The Poor, and is a committee member), and Angel Aloma (Food For The Poor’s Executive Director).

 ROCKFORD, Ill.
-(June 11, 2008) – The Hope for Haitians Committee and Food For The Poor are honored to announce the seventh annual event, Catch a Tropical Breeze, will be held Saturday, August 23 at the Rockford Country Club.
-The Event Chairmen and Committee Members would like to invite everyone who is interested in continuing to make a difference by saving lives in Haiti.
+(July 31, 2008) – The Hope for Haitians Committee and Food For The Poor are honored to announce the seventh annual event, Catch a Tropical Breeze, will be held Saturday, August 23 at the Rockford Country Club.
+The Event Chairmen and Committee Members would like to invite you to attend.

 Catch a Tropical Breeze will feature dinner, entertainment by the Jodi Beach Trio, and an extraordinary silent auction.
 Auction items to include art and collectible items from Caribbean and Latin American countries, trips to exotic locations, jewelry, and dining packages for some of Chicago’s most desirable restaurants.

 Reverend Duken Augustin, of Cap-Haitien, Haiti, will be the guest speaker at the 2008 Rockford gala.
-He is overseeing the construction of the Rockford Friendship Village, and works alongside Food For The Poor to improve the lives of the destitute in Haiti.
+He is overseeing the Rockford Friendship Village, and works alongside Food For The Poor to improve the lives of the destitute in Haiti.

 Tom Lorden, Pat Bachrodt, and Peter Roche serve as the Event Co-Chairmen for Catch a Tropical Breeze.
 Lorden, Bachrodt, and Roche traveled with Food For The Poor on a pilgrimage to Haiti, where they witnessed firsthand the devastating living conditions of the poor.

-Committee members include: Reverend David Beauvais, Kathy Caruana, Mike Delany, Missy & Brian Hand, Nancy Lorden, Bob McLaughlin, Terry & Al Provenzano, Patti Rangel, Judy & Gerry Risch, Jody Schumacher and Jerry Weber.
+Committee members include: Pat Bachrodt, Reverend David Beauvais, Kathy Caruana, William Clancy, Mike Delany, Brian and Missy Hand, Tom and Nancy Lorden, Bob McLaughlin, Al and Terry Provenzano, Patti Rangel, Gerry and Judy Risch, Pete Roche, Jody Schumacher, and Jerry Weber.

 Food For The Poor, the second largest international relief and development organization in the nation, does much more than simply feed the millions of hungry poor in 16 countries of the Caribbean and Latin America.
 We provide emergency relief assistance, clean water, medicines, educational materials, homes, support for orphans and the aged, skills training and micro-enterprise development assistance, with more than 96% of all donations going directly to programs that help the poor.
 For additional information, please visit the Web site www.foodforthepoor.org.